-If your family member experienced mistreatment at the hands of their caregiver, you can rest assured that the Miami nursing home abuse lawyers at the Law Firm of Anidjar & Levine will fight for justice for your loved one.
+If your family member experienced mistreatment at the hands of their caregiver, you can rest assured that the Miami nursing home abuse lawyers at the Law Offices of Anidjar & Levine will fight for justice for your loved one.
 Call 800-747-3733 today for a free case evaluation.
 Let us make sure you and your family are fairly compensated.

 For a free legal consultation with a nursing home abuse lawyer serving Miami, call (800) 747-3733